-- Scheduling Agent blocked by ELIA from providing schedules and therefore not liable.
-The Scheduling Agent should contact the Grid User to coordinate with the Outage Planning Agent in order to get the status changed to "available" before day D. - In real-time the Scheduling AgentGrid User can, however, be forced to reduce its active power exchange to 0MW; this action to return to the schedule will be requested by ELIA to the Scheduling Agent.
+Delivered information Real-time Availability status - Outage Planning Agent Unavailable Available Schedule - Scheduling Agent Schedule = 0MW (automatic) Metering = 50MW Bidding / no ELIA activation - Scheduling Agent Upward flexibility = 0MW (automatic) / ⇒ Wrong execution of availability plan of Grid User ⇒ Scheduling Agent blocked by ELIA from providing schedules and therefore not liable.
+The Scheduling Agent should contact the Grid User to coordinate with the Outage Planning Agent in order to get the status changed to "available" before day D.

+In real-time the Grid User can, however, be forced to reduce its active power exchange to 0MW; this action to return to the schedule will be requested by ELIA to the Scheduling Agent